Snow and Ice Response in the City of Boulder

 Yes.
 There is no city code provision that prohibits an HOA from plowing a private street.

-When conditions allow, roads and paths are pre-treated to help reduce the buildup of snow and ice.
+When conditions allow, streets and multi-use paths are pre-treated to help reduce the buildup of snow and ice.
 Snow crews may also apply an anti-icer before a storm to minimize icy road conditions.
 If a storm starts as rain for multiple hours, pretreatment is ineffective because rain dilutes it and washes it off roadways.

 While pre-treatments help reduce buildup of snow and ice, they do not prevent it entirely.
 Sometimes snow melts across the road and causes intermittent icy spots, snowfall rates are too intense for de-icing materials to be effective, or the effectiveness of de-icers has been reduced by snowfall before a plow truck can get back to that spot.